Contractor Deposits: How Much Is Safe to Pay Upfront?

 What it is: Final 10% held until ALL work is complete + punch-list items fixed.

-"Final payment of 10% ($X) withheld until all work is complete, final inspection passed, and homeowner approves punch-list completion."
+Contract language: "Final payment of 10% ($X) withheld until all work is complete, final inspection passed, and homeowner approves punch-list completion."

 This is standard in commercial construction.
 Should be standard in residential too.

-Contractor Deposit Scams (What to Watch For)
+Contractor deposit warning signs (What to Watch For)

-Scam 1: The Disappearing Contractor
+problem pattern 1: The Disappearing Contractor

 How it works: